 No. Our school is there to supplement your child’s existing schooling, NOT replace it.
 Our approach has a very specific focus on preparing pupils for selective senior school entry assessments.
 It is not designed to cover the national KS2 curriculum.
 We work in partnership with schools to build on their curriculum foundations.

-Our current intake (January 2021) is only open for children in Year 5.
-From the Spring Term, starting 19th April 2021, we will be accepting pupils from Year 4 for whom the curriculum focus will be on the development of core thinking skills via metacognitive visual tools in preparation for our Year 5 courses.
-Year 4 pupils can also join in September 2021.
+Yes.
+We accept pupils in Year 4: curriculum focus will be on the development of core thinking skills via metacognitive visual tools in preparation for our Year 5 courses.

 No. Though we will soon be introducing a curriculum that targets 10+.
 Our current curriculum prepares our pupils for assessments that take in Year 6 – the 11+ and common pre-tests.